How to Camp for Free in the United States

 How to find free camping

 Two great resources for finding free RV parks and campsites are the Ultimate Public Campgrounds app and Campendium, where you can search by location and price.
 Public lands managed by the Bureau of Land Management (BLM) is another good source, as are the websites of local tourism boards and state departments of natural resources and departments of environmental conservation.
+BLM is also a good place to find free overnight parking for your RV.

 No online resources exist that show whether a free campsite has been claimed yet, unfortunately, but you could call the local tourism board or park/forest information center and ask if they could recommend campsites that tend to be less popular.
 Weekends and holidays tend to be the busiest, so you’ll have the best luck finding a free campsite mid-week.
 You should also keep in mind that national parks are very popular with campers, so it’s a good idea to plan in advance and have a backup plan in case nothing is available.
 Ready to get started?
 These are the best places to camp in national parks.